cloudify-cosmo/getcloudify.org/utils/how_2_install_jekyll_on_linux.md

-This document describes all you need to know in order install Jekyll on Linux
+Here is all you need to know in order install Jekyll on Linux
 --------------------------------------------------------------------------------

 Perform all the following as root :
 <pre><code>
 yum install curl
 bash -s stable < <(curl -s https://raw.github.com/wayneeseguin/rvm/master/binscripts/rvm-installer)